|When to apply||

 Change Conditions, Extend my Stay or Remain in Canada as a Worker [IMM 5710]

-Note: Make sure you use the newest form.
-If applying online, log in to the IRCC website before starting your application.
+Make sure you use the newest version of the form.
+Log into your IRCC account before starting your application.

 How to apply for a Spouse/Partner Work Permit from within Canada